 In this context, the decisions in the months to come will be strategic and will determine the future of the industry’s players: “Fashion executives will have to know how to quickly reply to the challenge of the moment, while keeping risk management in mind. – warns Nick Blunden – It’s difficult, given the climate of uncertainty: the industry has significantly changed.
 These are challenging times, but there are still opportunities waiting to be seized”.

-Starting from these premises, Nick Blunden outlines the ten key trends that will shape the fashion industry in 2021, while pointing towards the beginning of a new chapter for the global fashion industry:
+Starting from these premises, Nick Blunden outlines the seven key trends that will shape the fashion industry in 2021, while pointing towards the beginning of a new chapter for the global fashion industry:

 – The virus will impact the sector for all of 2021: social distancing and a slow return to normality will reward businesses that are focused on recovery, while emphasising flexibility and the ability to quickly reply to on-going trends.In 2021, fashion industry sales will fall by 15-20% in the scenario of a quicker recovery, or by 25-30% if the recovery is slower.